Ancient Biblical City Of Sodom Was Real, Destroyed By Massive Asteroid Explosion, Say Archaeologists

 The ancient Biblical city of Sodom was not only a real place, but it truly was destroyed by fire from the sky, as the Bible claims.
 However, that fire came in the form of a “massive asteroid explosion” in the air above the region, say archaeologists, in a controversial new paper published this week.

 As Newsweek reports, some historians have long believed that there may be something to the Old Testament story of Sodom and Gomorrah.
-For those not familiar, Genesis 18-19 describes how God, angry with the wickedness of the men of the two cities, destroyed them both with fire.
-And while few serious scientists believed that the cities were destroyed by the wrath of a vengeful god, some considered the possibly that the cities may have been done in by a meteor strike.
+For those not familiar, Genesis 18:19 describes how God, angry with the wickedness of the men of the two cities, destroyed them both with fire.
+And while few serious scientists believed that the cities were destroyed by the wrath of a vengeful god, some considered the possibility that the cities may have been done in by a meteor strike.

 Now, new evidence seems to support that theory.

-Phillip Silvia, of Trinity Southwest University in Albuquerque, and his team published their findings this week to the annual meeting of the American Schools of Oriental Research in Denver, Colorado.
+Phillip Silvia, of Trinity Southwest University in Albuquerque, and his team published their findings this week at the annual meeting of the American Schools of Oriental Research in Denver, Colorado.

 Silvia’s team believes that the possible site of the city known as “Sodom” was actually a Dead Sea-area, Bronze Age settlement known as Tall el-Hammam, which is believed to have been destroyed approximately 3,700 years ago.